Colbydude/larabook/readme.md

 **Lesson 15:** Fix up Codecept and make our tests return to green.
 We also move fixtures.yml from app/tests to test/.

+**Lesson 16:** Boy this was a long one!
+In this lesson we add in extremely basic functionality to publish and view statuses.

 ## Laravel PHP Framework

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)